fdsssawe/serenejourney/README.md

 GOOGLE_CLIENT_SECRET : creat credential in you google cloud console dashboard , copy client secret NEXTAUTH_URL : http://localhost:3000 || url of your appliaction
-DATABASE_URL : connect url to your MongoDB cluster SECRET = secret that will be used to generate jwt tokens by Next Auth
+DATABASE_URL : connect url to your MongoDB cluster NEXTAUTH_SECRET = secret that will be used to generate jwt tokens by Next Auth

 # Project decomposition
 1.  ### Authorization